Lakshmi-Balanagu/projects_aws/CoustumPolicy/README.md

 You will define a custom policy that allows users to create EC2 instances only of the type `t2.medium` and denies `t3.medium`.

 ### Policy JSON
-Use the policy.JSON to create your policy.
+Use the `policy.json` to create your policy.
 This policy allows users to perform EC2 `RunInstances` actions, but only for `t2.medium` instances, and explicitly denies the creation of `t3.medium` instances.
+And aditionally user need have basic permission to create instance. that available in `basicPolicy.json`
 # EC2 Instance Type Restriction: Review, Testing, and Optional Steps

 ## Step 4: Review and Create Policy